popcodelab/spring-rest-api-back-end/back-end/README.md

 ## Table of contents

 - Description
-- Get the files from Github
+- Get the files from GitHub
 - Database setup
+- JWT
 - Run the back-end
 - Swagger
 - Javadoc